MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 - **Workarounds:** Users are expected to follow the RPA best practices and retrieve values from external sources in variables that can then be marked as sensitive.
 This way, the value won't be persisted during runtime.
 Furthermore, direct hardcoded values are only supported (and encrypted) in the actions where this was already possible, namely actions that include password fields or the actions **Send keys**, **Populate text field in window**, **Populate text field on web page** and **Set text on terminal session**.

-- **Issue:** Renaming a input or output variable that is marked as sensitive shows error 'Variable(s): [Variable name] are not defined'.
+- **Issue:** Renaming a input or output variable that is marked as sensitive shows error 'Variable(s): [Variable name] aren't defined'.

 - **Workarounds:** Mark the variable as not sensitive before renaming it.